wp-plugins/jigoshop/readme.txt

 Built upon the WordPress core you get all the benefits of this global leading platform: free, easy to use, secure, highly customisable and with a great support community to hold your hand.

 Styled to work with Twenty Ten, setting up a clean stylish store is easy.

+Find out more on the official <a href="http://jigoshop.com" title="WordPress eCommerce">Jigoshop web site</a>.

 [vimeo http://vimeo.com/21797311]